 The first and best place for the student to begin dealing with the issue of academic difficulty is to talk to their instructor.
 Students and their professors have the same goal: the student’s success.
 This involves a shared responsibility.
 A conversation with the instructor is a good way to explore the problem and begin to formulate a solution.
 Most difficulties only get worse when they are ignored or when there is no communication.

 Although e-mail is a convenient, and often ideal, form of communication, if your student is having difficulty in a class a face-to-face conversation with the professor may be more productive.
 It allows for more interchange between student and professor, and it will help the professor get to know your student better and the student the opportunity to get to know their professor.

 Most professors have office hours set aside each week for meeting with students.
 Making an appointment is a good idea.
 It allows the professor to prepare for the meeting by reviewing the student’s work and/or to think about some options.
 Encourage your student to e-mail the professor to ask for an appointment, call to ask for an appointment, or stop the professor briefly before or after class to ask for an appointment.
 If your student’s schedule conflicts with the instructor’s office hours, most professors will make arrangements to meet at an alternate time.

-Once your student has made arrangements for an appointment with the professor, she should give some thought to how she can make best use of the time.
-Although it may work for her to arrive and say to the professor, “I’m having trouble in your class”, that may not be enough information to be truly helpful.
+Once your student has made arrangements for an appointment with the professor, they should give some thought to how they can make best use of the time.
+Although it may work for them to arrive and say to the professor, ”I’m having trouble in your class”, that may not be enough information to be truly helpful.
 The following are some suggestions which you might pass on to your student to help make the meeting most productive.